Policies Unlawful Sexual Misconduct Policies and Procedures

 Witness Truthfulness

 One of the core values of the Westmont community is integrity and truth telling.
 As such, all individuals participating in unlawful sexual misconduct proceedings are expected to tell the full and complete truth throughout the process.
+The college will not consider the use of polygraph examinations in any discrimination, harassment, or unlawful sexual misconduct proceedings.

 When instances of unlawful sexual misconduct have been reported, the college’s concern is focused solely on learning all that is possible about what happened.
 In order to have a full and thorough investigation, it is important that all facts are shared with the investigators, even if some of those facts involve disclosing violations of the college’s standards for student conduct or other campus policies.
 Complainants, respondents, and witnesses will not be disciplined in any manner, during or after the investigation, for reporting facts about the events that include violations of the college’s standards for student conduct or other campus policies, unless the college determines that the violation was egregious, or amounts to an action that places the health or safety of any other person at risk.
-The college’s sole focus is learning everything possible about what happened during the incident so that a finding and resolutions regarding the unlawful sexual misconduct can be reached.
+The college’s sole focus is learning everything possible about what happened during the incident so that a finding and resolution regarding the unlawful sexual misconduct can be reached.

 No Retaliation

-Neither the college nor any other person may intimidate, threaten, coerce, or discriminate against any individual for the purpose of interfering with any right or privilege secured by Title IX or because the individual has made a report or complaint, testified, assisted, or participated or refused to participate in any manner in an investigation, proceeding or hearing.
+Neither the college nor any other person may intimidate, threaten, coerce, or discriminate against any individual for the purpose of interfering with any right or privilege secured by Title IX or because the individual has made a report or complaint, testified, witnessed, assisted, or participated or refused to participate in any manner in an investigation, proceeding or hearing.

 Resources